Hougang double murders: Defence's case

 In his testimony, Jamaludin further revealed that the reason why he consumed tranquilizers was due to the reason that he witnessed his sister's suicide.
 He added that in 1988, his sister, who was his most favourite out of his siblings, suffered from schizophrenia and fell to her death, and it greatly traumatized him.
 Furthermore, in 1989, by coincidence, Jamaludin was a witness of a murder case, because he witnessed one of his neighbours throwing two of her three children off the 11th storey of the same flat he resided in.
 Jamaludin added he tried to save the third child but the little girl fell to her death as well.
 These two above incidents caused Jamaludin to be traumatized to the extent that he turned to tranquilizers to help him get over the shock.
-In the aftermath of the 1989 incident, Jamaludin's neighbour Lim Lai Choo, who also jumped down but survived and became wheelchair-bound, was charged with murder for killing her three children, and was in the end sentenced to nine years' imprisonment for manslaughter due to depression, but in 1995, the year when she was paroled and released after serving six years, Lim committed suicide.
+In the aftermath of the 1989 incident, Jamaludin's neighbour Lim Lai Choo, who also jumped down but survived and became unable to walk, was charged with murder for killing her three children, and was in the end sentenced to nine years' imprisonment for manslaughter due to depression, but in 1995, the year when she was paroled and released after serving six years, Lim committed suicide.

 Edward Odgen, an Australian psychiatrist, testified that Jamaludin was suffering from paradoxical rage induced by the Valium pills, and it caused him to inflict an extremely appalling, frenzied and brutal attack on the victims, and was therefore suffering from diminished responsibility.
 However, the prosecution's expert psychiatrist Chan Khim Yew, head of the prison medical unit, testified that Jamaludin was perfectly normal at the time he killed both Lau and Luke, and also determined that he did not have a personality disorder or mental disease, and had no history of psychiatric illnesses despite his late sister's schizophrenic condition.